shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 public class BrazillianHornedFrog extends Frog {}
 public class TurtleFrog extends Frog {}
 ```

-    A. Frog 🎃
+A. Frog <br>
-    B. TurtleFrog 🎃
+B. TurtleFrog <br>
-    C. BrazillianHornedFrog 🎃
+C. BrazillianHornedFrog <br>
-    D. CanHop 🎃
+D. CanHop <br>
-    E. Object 🎃
+E. Object <br>
-    F. Long 🎃
+F. Long <br>

 ### My Answer:
+* The TurtleFrog instance can be referenced as:
+  - TurtleFrog
+  - Frog
+  - CanHop
+  - Object
+* **A,B,D,E**
 <hr>

 ## 🟧 Question 15

 ❓ Which of the following statements about polymorphism are true? (choose all that apply) ❓

-    A. A reference to an object may be cast to a subclass of the object without an explicit cast.  🎃
+A. A reference to an object may be cast to a subclass of the object without an explicit cast.  <br>
-    B. If a method takes a class that is the superclass of three different object references, then any of those object may be passed as a parameter to the method 🎃
+B. If a method takes a class that is the superclass of three different object references, then any of those object may be passed as a parameter to the method <br>
-    C. A reference to an object may be cast to a superclass of the object without an explicit cast. 🎃
+C. A reference to an object may be cast to a superclass of the object without an explicit cast. <br>
-    D. All cast exceptions can be detected at compile time 🎃
+D. All cast exceptions can be detected at compile time <br>
-    E. By defining public instance method in the superclass, you guarantee that the specific method will be called in the parent class at runtime 🎃
+E. By defining public instance method in the superclass, you guarantee that the specific method will be called in the parent class at runtime <br>

 ### My Answer:
+* A - false
+* B - true
+* C - true
+* D - false
+* E - false
+* **B,C**
 <hr>

 ## 🟧 Question 16